Nähanleitung Cut-Out Bluse Noemi

-Blouses and tops with cut-outs are very fashionable, so we don't want to deprive you of this special look.
-The highlight of Noemi is not only the cut-outs on the shoulder and the front neckline, the sleeve hem is given a somewhat bell-like appearance thanks to an inserted godet.
-Since sleeve details are still a big topic, Noemi is an absolute must-have and can be easily combined with a skirt and trousers.
-The cut-outs are not that easy to work with, so Noemi is more for advanced sewers.
+Blouses and tops with cutouts are very fashionable, so we don't want to deprive you of this unique look.
+Noemi's highlight is not only the cutouts on the shoulder and front neckline, but also the sleeve hem is given a slightly bell-shaped shape by an inserted godet.
+Since sleeve details are still a big thing, Noemi is an absolute must-have and can be perfectly combined with skirts and trousers.
+The cutouts are not the easiest to work with, so Noemi is more suitable for advanced sewers.

 TIP: If you prefer a closed shoulder, these lines are included in the pattern with a corresponding note.

-In these instructions, Noemi was sewn from viscose.
+Noemi was sewn from viscose in this tutorial.

 Cutting:

-Cut the pattern pieces from your outer fabric .
-Lay the fabric open with the right side of the fabric facing up.
-Lay the selvedges parallel to the middle so that you can place the front, facing front and facing front in the fold.
-The pattern pieces should all lie face up.
-Always align the thread arrow in the same direction on all pieces and parallel to the selvedge of the fabric.
-Transfer all the clips from the pattern through a 3mm long incision with scissors or chalk and mark the ends of the darts.
-Clip the seam allowance in the fabric fold because this is always a center.
-Markings define positions of dart ends , pocket positions, and much more.
+Cut out the pattern pieces from your outer fabric .
+Lay the fabric open with the right side facing up.
+Place the selvedges parallel to the center so that you can place the front piece, front facing, and front facing on the fold.
+The pattern pieces should all be laid with the writing facing up.
+Always align the grain arrow on all pieces in the same direction and parallel to the selvedge of the fabric.
+Transfer all notches from the pattern by making a 3mm long slit with scissors or chalk and mark the ends of the darts.
+Notch the seam allowance along the fold of the fabric, as this is always the center.
+Markings define the positions of dart ends , pocket positions, and much more.
 Transfer these either with chalk or pins.
-It is best to roughly cut all outer fabric parts that will be completely covered with inserts first.
-After you have fixed the insert, cut it out exactly.
-There is also a video about gluing and fixing cut parts here.
+It is best to cut out all outer fabric pieces that will be completely covered with interfacing roughly first.
+After you have secured the interfacing, cut it out precisely.
+There is also a video here about gluing and fixing cut pieces.

 • 1x front part in the break

-• 2x Cut Out receipts (VT&RT in one) in opposite directions
+• 2x Cut Out Receipt (VT&RT in one) opposite

 • 1x button loop